cooler09/troll-ambush/README.md

 * Teams will have to work together to delegate tasks.
 They will need to do this so they are not trying to complete a task another team is working on.
 * Once a task is completed it can no longer be completed by another team
 * Teams can only communicate to each other through their captains(excluding normal day to day talk)
+#### How to defeat the Troll
+Each task carries a difficulty, each difficulty puts you in a number range.
+If you complete the task the number range is increased, if you fail to complete you will use the standard number range
+* With 3 groups, you will need 26 points to stop the troll
+* With 4 groups you will need 32 points to stop the troll
+* Difficulty 1: failed=1-3 pass=4-5
+* Difficulty 2: failed=1-4 pass=5-6
+* Difficulty 3: failed=1-5 pass=6-7

 ### Place Traps
 ##### Difficulty: 1